moonstar-x/old-server-setup/docs/openvpn.md

     ./build-ca

-## Building Server Certificate, Key and Encryption.
+## Building Server Certificate, Key and Encryption

 We now need to generate our server and Diffie-Hellman keys and our HMAC signature (leave blank when asked for challenge password).

     ./build-key-server server BLANK PASS